queueit/KnownUser.V3.Javascript/README.md

 ## Implementation
-The KnownUser validation must be done on *all requests except requests for static resources like images, css files and ...*.
+The KnownUser validation must be done on *all requests except requests for static and cached pages, resources like images, css files and ...*.
 So, if you add the KnownUser validation logic to a central place, then be sure that the Triggers only fire on page requests (including ajax requests) and not on e.g. image.

 The following is an example route in express/nodejs which shows how to validate that a user has been through the queue.